aamixsh/aamixsh.github.io/_pages/about.md

 I am a fourth year Computer Science PhD student at Johns Hopkins University (JHU), advised by Professor [Anqi (Angie) Liu](https://anqiliu-ai.github.io).

-My research aims to make adaptation of AI systems robust, explainable and efficient.
+My research aims to make AI systems robust, explainable and efficient.

 Apart from academics, I have 3+ years of industry experience at companies like Adobe, Microsoft and Siemens.